tomipro/jenkins-cicd-pipeline-project/README.md

 # jenkins-cicd-pipeline-project

-Testing Jenkins CI/CD Automated Pipeline using Github Webhooks.
+Testing Jenkins CI/CD Automated Pipeline using Github Webhooks, SonarQube, which finally creates a Docker container and deploys it.